A ministry to preschoolers, children, teens,

 Areas of the church that might be restricted to the RSO, Establishment of accountability relationships within the church, Informing, including who will be proactively informed,

 How this would be communicated with transfer of membership to another church, Assistance in obtaining the help of a professional, etc…

-For reasons of accountability, the plan will be affirmed by the leadership council and implemented by the team.
+For reasons of accountability, the plan will be affirmed by the leadership board and implemented by the team.